ttnghia92/ChatbotExample/data/nlu.md

+## intent:greet
+- hey
+- hello
+- hi
+- good morning
+- good evening
+- hey there

+## intent:goodbye
+- bye
+- goodbye
+- see you around
+- see you later

 ## intent:affirm
 - yes
 - indeed
 - of course
 - that sounds good
 - correct

-## intent:benhvien
-- suc khoe ban nhu the nao
-- trung tam y te
-- ban co muon lay so truoc khong?
-- ban co mang theo bao hiem chu?
-- bao hiem chi bao nhieu phan tram

-## intent:bot_challenge
-- are you a bot?
-- are you a human?
-- am I talking to a bot?
-- am I talking to a human?

 ## intent:deny
 - no